 \subsection{Model architecture}

 Our models follow a three stage architecture that is illustrated in Figure \ref{fig:architecture}.
 They consist of a frame embedder, a sequence embedder, and a softmax classifier.

 The frame embedder varies based on the model being utilized.
-For keypoint based models, we employ a pose estimator followed by post-processing and finally by a dense pose embedding (see below).
-In the case of image based models (to which we compare our keypoint based models), we utilize ResNet \cite{he2016deep} pre-trained on ImageNet \cite{deng2009imagenet}.
+For keypoint-based models, we employ a pose estimator followed by post-processing and finally by a dense pose embedding (see below).
+In the case of image-based models (to which we compare our keypoint-based models), we utilize ResNet \cite{he2016deep} pre-trained on ImageNet \cite{deng2009imagenet}.
 Both the ResNet and pose embedding are applied to each individual frame in the sequence, resulting in a new sequence that is equally long as the original input.